 - Baking powder: Important to raise the muffins and make them more fluffy.

-- Fresh blueberries: I love using fresh blueberries; especially, since they are found in supermarkets all year round.
+- Fresh blueberries: I love using fresh blueberries.

-- Lemon juice and lemon zest: Both give a tangy, lemony flavour to the blueberry muffins.
+- Lemon juice and lemon zest: Both give a tangy, lemony flavor to the blueberry muffins.

-- Whisk the eggs and vanilla extract using the electric whisk until fluffy.
+- In a mixing bowl, whisk the eggs and vanilla extract with an electric whisk until light and fluffy.

-- Add oil and sour cream, whisk again then sprinkle the lemon zest, mix.
+- Add the oil and Greek yogurt, and whisk again until smooth.
+Stir in the lemon zest.

-- After that, add the flour mixture to the wet ingredients and mix.
+- Gradually add the dry ingredients to the wet mixture and mix until just combined.

-- Allow the muffins to cool down completely.
+- Allow the muffins to cool completely before serving.

 Recipe Tips

-- Fill the muffin cups ¾ of the way full.
+- Fill the muffin cups about ¾ full to allow room for rising.

-- Let the blueberry muffins cool down before adding the lemon glaze.
+- Let the muffins cool completely before adding the lemon glaze for the best texture.

 Recipe Variations